ByteHamster/PaCHash-Experiments/README.md

 docker run --interactive --tty -v "$(pwd)/scripts/dockerVolume:/opt/dockerVolume" -v "/path/to/ssd:/opt/testDirectory" pachash /opt/dockerVolume/figure-4.sh
 ```

+The output pdf files containing the plots are stored in the `scripts/dockerVolume` folder.

 ### License
 The competitors in the `external` folder are licensed under their respective license.
 The benchmark code is licensed under the [GPLv3](/LICENSE).